Dan Spivey: World Wrestling Federation (1985–1988)

-In the fall of 1985, Spivey signed with the World Wrestling Federation (WWF) and started wrestling without a mask and under his real name.
-Spivey was brought into team with Mike Rotunda as The U.S. Express after Barry Windham left the federation.
+In October 1985, Spivey signed with the World Wrestling Federation (WWF) and started wrestling without a mask and under his real name.
+Spivey was brought into team with Mike Rotunda as the American Express after Barry Windham left the federation.
+The team was sometimes referred to the U. S. Express II since the patriotic gimmick of the original U. S. Express was recycled, with Spivey taking Barry Windham's place.

 The team had their first match together on November 1, 1985 less than a month after Spivey joined the WWF.
-The team was sometimes billed as "The American Express", but most people referred to them as the U.S. Express II since the patriotic gimmick of the original U.S. Express was recycled with Spivey taking Barry Windham's place.
-The team continued the U.S. Express' feud with the Dream Team, but once they were proven unsuccessful, the two did not team from January to May as Rotundo briefly left the WWF.
-During this time Spivey took part in the WrestleMania 2 "Wrestlers and Football players" Battle Royal.
+The team continued the U.S. Express' feud with the Dream Team, but once they were proven unsuccessful, the two did not team from January to May as Rotunda briefly left the WWF.
+During this time Spivey took part in the WrestleMania 2 "wrestlers and football players" battle royal.
 Spivey was eliminated by The Iron Sheik without much fanfare.
-Once the American Express reunited, they feuded with The Moondogs, The Hart Foundation, and The Islanders, whom the team faced in their last match together on February 9, 1987.
+Once the American Express reunited, they feuded with The Moondogs, the Hart Foundation, and the Islanders, whom the team faced in their last match together on February 9, 1987.

-Not long before Rotundo left the WWF, Spivey began to be billed as "Golden Boy" Danny Spivey which continued for his singles run after Rotundo left.
+Not long before Rotunda left the WWF, Spivey began to be billed as "Golden Boy" Danny Spivey which continued for his singles run after Rotunda left.
 His in-ring appearance at the time led to many fans labelling him a Hulk Hogan clone.
 As the "Golden Boy", Spivey wrestled in yellow trunks and boots, this colour choice combined with his height, build and blond hair saw him resemble the then WWF Champion.
 Spivey took part in the 1986 King of the Ring tournament, losing to Nikolai Volkoff in the first round.
 He also tried a new tag team partner.
-In March 1987 Spivey teamed with Tito Santana to unsuccessfully challenge the Hart Foundation for the tag team titles.
+In March 1987 Spivey teamed with Tito Santana to unsuccessfully challenge the Hart Foundation for the WWF Tag Team Championship.
 Spivey was also part of the 1987 King of the Ring.
 This time he lost to Rick Martel in the first round.
 Spivey stayed with the WWF until the spring of 1988, becoming a heel and competing mainly against such low carders as Lanny Poffo and Outback Jack.

 In 1991, Spivey testified that Dr George Zaharian had illegally supplied him with anabolic steroids in the late 1980s.
 Zaharian was ultimately found guilty.